-The 2003 Bankruptcy and Restructuring Act established rules concerning the bankruptcy of entrepreneurs as well as settlement and restructuring proceedings aimed at preventing bankruptcy.
+The 2003 Bankruptcy and Restructuring Act (as to the 1st January Bankruptcy Act) established rules concerning the bankruptcy of entrepreneurs as well as settlement and restructuring proceedings aimed at preventing bankruptcy.
+Due to amendments the bankruptcy proceedings as well as restructuring proceedings shall be severely changed on 1st January 2016.